reliverse/rempts/README.md

 ## Features

-- 😘 drop-in alternative to `citty` + built-in prompts
+- 😘 drop-in to libraries like `unjs/citty` and `@clack/prompts`
+- 📝 includes comprehensive set of built-in cli prompts
 - 📂 file-based commands (app-router style by default)
 - 🫂 rempts keeps you from fighting with your CLI tool
 - 🏎️ prompt engine that *feels* modern — and actually is